xiasun/dicom2raw/README.md

 # dicom2raw
-Convert dozens of .dcm slices to a single .raw file.
+This is a simple script for converting dozens of `.dcm` slices to a single `.raw` file.
+---